6 Open Adoption Facts That Everyone Should Know

-Providing the people in your life with as many facts as possible.
+It’s important to provide the people in your life with as many open adoption facts as possible.
 This will help them learn about open adoption and help you to have a positive adoption experience.
 We should all include the following six facts in our open adoption research.

 Fact: Open adoptions are highly successful.

 Too many people believe that adoptions are easily overturned.
 This is almost never the case, particularly with open adoptions.
-An open adoption allows the birth mother to communicate with you and your spouse.
+Adoptions are open in order to allow the birth mother to communicate with you and your spouse.
 She will get to know you, which helps her to be secure in her decision.
 It is extremely rare for an open adoption to be unsuccessful.

 Fact: Birth mothers rarely try to reverse open adoptions.

 The laws governing adoptions vary from state to state.
-The length of time a birth mother has to change her mind varies from about two days after the birth of the child to about eight.
+The length of time a birth mother has to change her mind varies from about two days after the birth of the child up to around 30 days.
 The time is even shorter with an older child.
-In most instances, the decision cannot be changed once the parental rights have been terminated.
+In most instances, the decision can’t be changed once parental rights have been terminated.

 Fact: Closed adoptions have lower success rates than open ones.

-A biological mom who does not know the adoptive parents may repeatedly question her choice.
-She might have anxiety and nightmares from not knowing who is raising the baby.
-There is a much higher rate of birth moms deciding to raise the child themselves or with a family member when they have not been involved in the parent selection.
+A biological mother who does not know the adoptive parents may repeatedly question her choices in the adoption process.
+She might have anxiety and nightmares that arise from not knowing who is raising the baby.
+There is a much higher rate of birth mothers deciding to raise the child themselves or with a family member when they have not been involved in the parent selection.

-Fact: Children in Christian open adoptions are psychologically healthier than those in closed adoptions.
+Fact: Children in open adoptions are psychologically healthier than those in closed adoptions.

-A child who is allowed to learn about or even meet the birth mom does not have to wonder and worry about the nature of the adoption.
-Children who have questions answered in open and honest ways are much happier and mentally healthier than those who are made to wonder.
+A child who is allowed to learn about or even meet the birth mother does not have to wonder and worry about the nature of the adoption.
+Children who have questions answered in open and honest ways are much happier and mentally healthier than those who are made to wonder about their birth families.

 Fact: Contact agreements are decided upon before the adoption is completed.

-A post-adoption contact agreement (PACA) outlines the desired contact between the adoptive parents and birth parents, so everyone knows exactly what to expect after the child is born.
-Birth parents and adoptive parents choose what that relationship will look like in the future, which determines how the child will interact with the birth mother or other birth family members.
-These agreements include the frequency of visits, lengths of visits and where they will take place.
-They can even include the names of those individuals who will be permitted to interact with and have a relationship with their child.
+A post-adoption contact agreement (PACA) outlines the desired contact between the adoptive parents and birth parents, so everyone knows exactly what to expect after the adoption.
+Birth parents and adoptive parents choose what that relationship will look like in the future, which determines how the child will be able to interact with the birth mother or other birth family members.
+These agreements include what type of contact will take place, the frequency contact, and where the visits will take place if desired.
+They can even include the names of individuals who will be permitted to interact with and have a relationship with their child.

-Fact: Open adoptions are less expensive than you might think.
+Fact: Adoptive parents find that open adoptions are less expensive than they thought.

 No two adoptions have the exact same cost.
-The amount spent depends on lawyer fees, agencies and whether or not the adoptive parents provide medical and/or lifestyle assistance to the birth mom.
-Agencies work with Christian parents to insure they know the cost before the adoption.
-In most instances, the cost of adoption is about the same as the average price of a new car.
+The amount spent depends on lawyer fees, the adoption agency, and whether or not the adoptive parents provide help with medical or living expenses to the birth mother.

 Lifetime Adoption, Inc.